 Mesh WiFi systems aren’t just faster and more convenient — they’re a lot prettier, too.
 If you want a set that fits with your style, there are a lot of options, but be forewarned: most of them are white.

 Every mesh WiFi system can get you fast WiFi, but there are some extra features on some sets that are worth paying more for.
 Here are the must-haves on our list.

 If you have multiple devices that use a ton of data, get a mesh WiFi system where each node has at least two LAN (Ethernet) ports.
 With multiple Ethernet ports, you can even connect a network switch, so you can create and manage your entire wired network alongside your WiFi network.

 Mesh WiFi systems are perfect for people who like to “set it and forget it,” but it’s still important to make sure you maintain ongoing security.
 The best mesh WiFi systems are frequently updated in the background.
-Dig through user reviews once you have your search narrowed down, and if a model has a bad track record with security updates, don’t buy it.
+Dig through user reviews once you have your search narrowed down, and if a model has a bad track record with security updates, choose a different product.

 If you have kids at home, it’s important to keep them safe when they go online.
 Look for a mesh WiFi system with built-in parental controls to help you manage your kids’ screen time and ensure they don’t end up on websites they’re not supposed to.

-Between $400 and $600, you’ll see the best values: sets with three nodes from reputable manufacturers with strong support records.
+Between $300 and $600, you’ll see the best utility: sets with three nodes from reputable manufacturers with strong support records.
 If you’re building a mesh WiFi network for multiple users across your home, this is the price range to focus on.